jharrels/scummy/README.md

 ## The ScumMVM team has announced that one of the projects for the 2021 Google Summer of Code is to "improve the GUI by adding a graphical interface for game library management, so that games are displayed with cover art thumbnails, grouping options and various filtering fields."
 Sounds familiar, doesn't it?

-As of now, I'm halting work on Scummy.
-I see no need in putting time into something that is essentially going to be available built right into ScummVM.
+## Needless to say, this will offer everything Scummy was trying to offer, but built right into ScummVM.
+Effective immediately, I am halting development on Scummy.
+Thanks for anyone that stopped by!